riddhima48/Arduino-Simulation/README.md

 ---

-## Design Guidelines
-- UI design is kept **simple and minimal**
-- **Functional correctness** is the top priority
-- Drag-and-drop behavior and code generation must work reliably

----

 ## Technology & Tools
 - HTML, CSS, JavaScript
 - Drag-and-drop API
 - **Wokwi elements** for Arduino components and simulation
-  (Refer to the provided GitHub links for Wokwi integration)

 ---

 ## Expected Outcome